BabbarOpsBabbarOps ← Back to site

 It supports planned operations too

-Beyond reactive calls, the same workspace should support pre-planned operations — warrant service, planned investigative operations — where the plan, assignments, threat assessment, and medical plan are built ahead of time and run live on the day.
+Beyond reactive calls, the same workspace should support preplanned events, warrant service, planned investigative operations, where the plan, assignments, threat assessment, and medical plan are built ahead of time and run live on the day.

 How does incident command software support situational awareness?

 Incident command software is one half of the equation.
-Situational awareness is the commander’s cognitive state — knowing what’s happening, what it means, and what comes next.
+Situational awareness is the commander’s read on the scene, knowing what’s happening, what it means, and what comes next.
 The software is the tool that makes it achievable: it takes the organizing burden off the commander so their attention goes to the part only they can do.
+A shared view also means the IC isn’t the one relaying every update by radio.

-BabbarOps’ Incident Command is built on exactly these principles: a live-synced workspace that follows the incident from patrol response through resolution, paired on the same platform with the live video wall, and supporting both reactive and pre-planned operations.
-It organizes the details of the response so commanders can focus on the decisions that change the outcome.
+BabbarOps’ Incident Command is built on exactly these principles: a live synced workspace that follows the incident from patrol response through resolution, paired on the same platform with the live video wall, and supporting both reactive and preplanned events.
+It organizes the details of the response so the burden lifts off the one person who can least afford to carry it.

 Frequently asked questions